Nerdya/react-native-video-ekyc-sdk/README.md

 ### Web APIs

-Use `createAPIService(options)` to initialize APIService.
+Use `createAPIService(options: APIClientOptions)` to initialize APIService.

 Method | Description
 :- | :-
 `getConfigInfo(appointmentId)` | Fetches configuration information for a given appointment.
-`createMeeting(appointmentId, customerIp, agentId?)` | Creates a meeting for a given appointment.
+`createMeeting(appointmentId, customerIp)` | Creates a meeting for a given appointment.
 `saveLog(contractAction, detail?, sessionKey?)` | Saves a log entry with contract action and optional details.
-`hook(sessionId, sessionKey, agentId?)` | Hooks a session with the given session ID, session key, and optional agent ID.
+`hook(sessionId, sessionKey)` | Hooks a session with the given session ID and session key.
 `closeVideo(sessionKey)` | Closes a video session for a given session key.
 `getContractList(sessionKey)` | Retrieves the list of contracts associated with a given session key.
 `getContractURL(sessionKey)` | Retrieves the URL of a specific contract associated with a session key.